Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how the vulnerability might be exploited.
-This pseudocode represents a malicious HTTP request:
+Below is a conceptual example of how an attacker might exploit this vulnerability.
+This pseudocode outlines a brute force attack on the OTP code.

 Overview